auino/rai.tv-media-downloader/README.md

 # rai.tv-media-downloader

-This service is intended to be mainly used from Italian persons.
+This software is intended to be mainly used from Italian persons.
 This document is therefore written in Italian language.
 Nevertheless, code and included comments are in English language.